Create a Commit Action

 stk create action

-Answer the command questions in your terminal:
+Answer the questions in your terminal:

-- Name your action: Enter a name for your Action.
+- ?
+Name your action: enter a name for your Action.

-- Do you want to init a git repository (Y/n): Option to start a Git repository in the Action folder.
-For this example, respond by typing 'n' not to start a Git repository.
+- ?
+Do you want to init a git repository (Y/n): option to start a Git repository in the Action folder.
+For this example, type

-- Do you want to add a Required Connection?
-(Y/n): Option to add a Connection Interface as required in the Action.
-For this example, respond by typing 'n' not to add a Connection Interface.
+Shell. - ?
+Do you want to add a Required Connection?
+(Y/n): option to add a Connection Interface as required in the Action.
+For this example, type

 ?
 Name your action: commit-push-action